Choosing the Right Cargo Van Ramp

-While smaller vans, like the Ford Transit Connect and Ram ProMaster City Tradesman, will only be able to fit ramps that are 36 inches in width, some larger vans will be able to fit all three widths.
-Depending on the width of the rear door opening, the cargo van ramp can be mounted in the center or on either side of the rear door opening.
+Compact cargo vans like the Ram Promaster City and the Ford Transit Connect will only be able to accommodate 36” wide ramps but some larger cargo vans will be able to fit all three width options.
+Depending upon the width of the ramp and the door opening, cargo van ramps can be installed in the center or on either side of the door opening.

-It is also helpful to keep in mind that some Handi-Ramp cargo van ramp accessories are only suggested for use with specific ramp widths.
-The Tower Hoist, which reduces the lifting effort of the ramp, is only recommended for use with 52” ramps because of how it is installed along the ramp and the sides of the rear door opening.
-The Swivel accessory, which allows your ramp to be rotated almost 180-degrees inward against the wall or outward towards the opened rear doors of your van, is only recommended for use with 36” wide ramps because of the added hardware that is installed on the side of the ramp.
+Another consideration when selecting ramp width is the compatibility with HandiRamp cargo van ramp accessories.
+The Tower Hoist, which reduces the effort required to lift the ramp, is highly recommended for use with 52” wide ramps because of the way it is installed on the sides of the ramp and door opening.
+Conversely, the Cargo Van Ramp Swivel, which allows the ramp to swing about 180-degrees inwards and outwards through the door opening, is only recommended for 36” wide ramps and situationally for 45” wide ramps because of the added hardware on the side of the ramp.

 How Long Should My Cargo Van Ramp Be?

-What Capacity Do I Need for My Cargo Van Ramp?
+What Capacity Should My Cargo Van Ramp Have?